 Popular Aruba Beaches

 The two most popular Aruba beaches, by far, are Eagle Beach and Palm Beach.
-Both beaches are located in the developed hotel areas on western part of the island.
-These are the most visited beaches by locals, hotel guests and cruise ship visitors.
+Both beaches are located in the developed hotel areas on the western part of the island.
+These are the most visited beaches by locals, hotel guests, and cruise ship visitors.

-In this article you I will lay out the differences and similarities between the two beaches and back them up with data, which I collected personally with public information provided by Aruba statistical office.
+In this article, I will lay out the differences and similarities between the two beaches and back them up with data, which I collected personally with public information provided by Aruba statistical office.

 What kind of resorts are there in Aruba?

-On the Palm Beach strip there are the high-rise resorts, big hotel chains and taller buildings.
-Across the street from the hotels there is shopping, restaurant, clubs and some art.
-Meanwhile on the Eagle Beach strip there are low-rise resorts (maximum 5 floors), time share resorts and condominiums and just a handful of restaurants.
+On ritzy Palm Beach strip are located the high-rise resorts, big hotel chains, and taller buildings.
+Across the street from the hotels, there is shopping, restaurants, clubs, art and movie theater.
+In the Eagle Beach resort area, there are low-rise resorts (maximum 5 floors), timeshare resorts and condominiums and a handful of restaurants.